 He was preceded in death by his parents: Hollis and Leah Morris.
 He is survived by a daughter Yvette M. Jones (Lawrence); a son Hollis L. Morris, Jr.; and two grandchildren – Madison L. Jones and Havin Morris.

-Funeral services will be held at a later date at Arlington National Cemetery, Arlington, VA.
+Funeral services will be held on Thursday, July 23, 2020, at 3 PM, Arlington National Cemetery, Arlington, VA.

 To send flowers to the family or plant a tree in memory of Hollis Lee Morris, Sr., please visit our floral store.